CynderHost/status-page/content/issues/2022-04-07-dns-resolution.md

 *Investigating* - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.

 *Mitigating -* We are currently working on mitigating this issue for affected domains.

+*Mitigating -* We have mitigated the issue for affected domains for a large majority of clients.
+We continue to work to resolve remaining issues.